 Prevent fleas and Ticks

-Once you bath your dog, you should dry him in a clean towel and brush him gently.
-This way, all the weak hair will shed at that moment rather than later on.
+Once you bathe your dog, you should dry him in a clean towel and brush him gently.
+This way, all the weak hair will be shed at that moment rather than later.
 This will keep your dog clean as well as your house and furniture.

 It is advisable to go for a more natural shampoo.